-The Company is taxed on its investment income and on the net income from non-members, less deductions applicable to that income.
-The taxable loss in the year ended 31 March 2018 was \$5,113 resulting in a carried forward tax loss at 31 March 2018 of \$61,476.
+The company is taxed on its investment income and on the net income from non-members, less deductions applicable to that income.
+The taxable income in the year ended 31 March 2021 was \$2,632.
+Brought forward tax losses were utilised to reduce the current year taxable income, resulting in a carried forward tax loss at 31 March 2021 of \$71, 382.